 Head Teachers will always give due consideration as to how such risks can be reasonably mitigated against.
+However, mitigations should not incur additional workload for school staff.

 ix.
 The request for flexi-schooling is driven by Education, Social Work or Health professional recommendations rather than the parent.
 A flexi-schooling arrangement must always stem from clearly articulated parental preference.
 At no point should such an arrangement be proposed by a school as an alternative to a part-time timetable.
 There is a statutory obligation on education authorities to provide full-time education for all children and young people.
 A part-time timetable which restricts the pupil's attendance represents a form of exclusion and can compromise the local authority's legal duty to provide "adequate and efficient" school education to all pupils for whom it is responsible.
 Further guidance on the use of part-time timetables can be found at https://asn-aberdeenshire.org/wp-content/uploads/2017/08/Pupils-not-in-full-time-education-guidance-vs1.1.pdf